MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-multiple-records-being-registered-with-the-same-ip-address.md

 Pros:

-The DHCP server will be able to remove the DNS record as soon as the lease expires.
+The DHCP server can remove the DNS record as soon as the lease expires.
 If setup is correct, no duplicate records should exist.

 Cons:

 The setup is more involved.

-A service account will need to be setup to run the DHCP service, or all the DHCP servers will need to be joined to the DNSUpdateProxy group (less secure).
+A service account needs to be set up to run the DHCP service, or all the DHCP servers need to be joined to the DNSUpdateProxy group (less secure).
 The configuration adds complexity.

-For steps on doing this, see [How to configure DNS dynamic updates in Windows](configure-dns-dynamic-updates-windows-server-2003.md).
+To do so, see [How to configure DNS dynamic updates in Windows](configure-dns-dynamic-updates-windows-server-2003.md).

 Experiment with the DHCP lease duration, and **no-refresh/refresh** intervals.
 You may find a need to depart completely from the defaults.
 Low DHCP lease durations (in the hours) are sometimes used for wireless subnets.
-Be mindful of the performance of your servers though, especially if you have a DNS server set to scavenge every few hours on very large DNS zones.
+Be mindful of the performance of your servers though, especially if you have a DNS server set to scavenge every few hours on large DNS zones.

 ## Identifying Records with Duplicate IPs